Roam-Research/issues/README.md

 Hi there fellow Roamans!

-We're experimenting with a GitHub based issue tracker to channel all the awesome detailed bug reports and feature requests you all give us into a more permanent record.
+We're experimenting with a GitHub based issue tracker to channel all the detailed bug reports you all give us into a more permanent record.
 Using GitHub issues will also make it easier for us to let you know when these issues are addressed, and in what release you can expect them.

 You will need a GitHub account to submit issues, but making one is free and doesn't have any strings attached.
 When you try to open an issue GitHub will prompt you to create an account if you don't have one.